Bushiroad: Overview

-New Japan Pro-Wrestling (NJPW) is a professional wrestling promotion that was acquired on January 31, 2012 by Bushiroad and is the largest and oldest wrestling promotion in Japan.
+New Japan Pro-Wrestling (NJPW) is a professional wrestling promotion that was acquired on January 31, 2012, by Bushiroad and is the largest and oldest wrestling promotion in Japan.
 In 2019, NJPW formed an American subsidiary of the company called New Japan Pro-Wrestling of America.
+In June 2024, World Wonder Ring Stardom (formerly traded as Bushiroad Fight Co., Ltd.) was acquired by NJPW, thus becoming a subsidiary of NJPW.